maxestwell/a3-web-futures/README.md

 # Documentation

+## How to:

+-

-## My decision-making process in selecting the topic and incorporating AI-generated content.
+### My decision-making process in selecting the topic and incorporating AI-generated content.

 - This semester for Emerging Production Techniques I designed an Audio-Visual hand tracking synth.
 I was inspired by this and wanted to make one using html, CSS and JavaScript.
 I researched different ways of doing this and landed on this framework called Tone.js.
 I then looked at some tutorials and documentation to get started.
 I would then prompt Copilot to find a solution to problems I had during the development of the webpage.